 As we have seen, many of the geological features common to the Earth can be found on the other terrestrial planets.
 Each planet, however, has its own peculiar geology.
 For example, Venus has the greatest number of volcanoes of any of the terrestrial planets, while Mars has the biggest volcanoes.
 Only the Earth seems to have active plate tectonics.
 Mercury appears to have had the least amount of geological activity in the solar system and, in this way, is quite similar to the Moon.
 Mars and the Earth share something that none of the other planets in our solar system do: erosion features due to liquid water.
 This, of course, is why there continues to be interest in searching for life (either alive or extinct) on Mars.
+On a separate sheet of paper, write a report answering the following questions:

-• Describe the surfaces of each of the terrestrial planets, and the most important geological forces that have shaped their surfaces.

-- Of the four terrestrial planets, which one seems to be the least interesting?
+- Describe the surfaces of each of the terrestrial planets, and the most important geological forces that have shaped their surfaces. - Of the four terrestrial planets, which one seems to be the least interesting?
 Can you think of one or more reasons why this planet is so inactive? - If you were in charge of searching for life on Mars, where would you want to begin your search?